 The Effect of Helium on Airship Range and Payload

-Because so much of a dirigible’s weight is fixed (the ship’s structure and engines, called “dead weight,” and required weight such as crew and ballast) so the entire effect of the reduced lift of helium is absorbed by the ship’s payload; a helium-inflated airship has a much lower useful payload for passengers and freight and a much shorter range (because it can carry less fuel) than a hydrogen-inflated airship of the same size.
+Much of an airship’s weight is fixed (the dead weight of the ship’s structure and engines, and required weight such as crew and ballast) so the entire effect of the reduced lift of helium is absorbed by the ship’s payload; a helium-inflated airship therefore has a much lower payload for passengers and freight, and a much shorter range (because it can carry less fuel), than a hydrogen-inflated airship of the same size.